logseq/docs/db-version.md

 * Filter rows by multiple columns by clicking on the filter icon.
 For columns with a specific property type e.g. :number and :date, there are specific filters for that type.
 * Hide columns by clicking on the three dots menu and selecting `Columns visibility`.
 * Drag columns to sort their order.
-* Switch between `Table View` and `List View` by selecting one in the table's header.
+* Switch between `Table View`, `List View` or `Gallery View` by selecting one in the table's header.
 The `List View` displays nodes in an outliner with nodes grouped by pages.
+The `Gallery View` is useful for viewing blocks as square tiles, especially for assets.
 * Resize columns by dragging the resize handle at a column header's border.
 * Click on the magnifying glass icon to live search a table.
 This is the only feature that doesn't persist when switching away from a table.